gaston-rausch-tuix/go-perf/README.md

 ## GoPerf
-A simple execution time analyzer in golang
+A simple execution time and memory usage analyzer in Golang